-Who are IRS Special Agents and What Should I Do If They Contact Me?
+Who Are IRS Special Agents and What Should I Do If They Contact Me?

-By , JD, LL.M., EA
+By , J.D., LL.M., EA

-What is an IRS Special Agent?
+What Is an IRS Special Agent?

 How Will the IRS Special Agent First Make Contact With Me?

 Your initial contact with the IRS is usually unexpected.
-Traditionally, the IRS Special Agents travel in pairs and try their best to catch you off guard when you are least ready, and more importantly least "prepared" to meet them.
-For example, the Special Agents may be waiting by your car on your return from the health club or leaving a restaurant after dinner.
-The IRS Special Agents may also be waiting for you outside of your workplace or home.
-In other words, your initial communication from the IRS will most likely not be a scheduled meeting.
+Traditionally, the IRS Special Agents travel in pairs and try their best to catch you off guard when you're least ready and, more importantly, least "prepared" to meet them.
+For example, the Special Agents might be waiting by your car on your return from the health club or leaving a restaurant after dinner.
+The IRS Special Agents might also be waiting for you outside of your workplace or home.

 Why Do the IRS Special Agents Want to Catch Me Off Guard?

 That's simple.
 It is important to remember that the goal of the IRS Special Agents is to try to obtain information from you involving a criminal matter.
 The IRS knows that once you understand the ramifications of being criminally investigated by the IRS, you will most likely "lawyer up."
-And, as any first-year law school student will tell you, it is almost never advisable to speak with the investigators during a criminal investigation unless an amnesty or immunity deal has already been reached.

 Will the IRS Special Agents Read Me My Miranda rights?